 With our full-service offering, we help clients get significant tax credits for losses from Ponzi and other crypto financial scams.
 For one client, we got a $139,000 deduction because of a Ponzi loss which reduced their taxes to $0.

 You Can Do It!
 Get Your Crypto Taxes Fixed

 Remember that the IRS has already begun its compliance campaign.
 The time to correct past filing mistakes is now.
 If you already received the letter from the IRS, urgent action is needed.
 The IRS has said that they will withdraw the tax amnesty programs without notice in the future.
 Therefore, act now if you need amnesty before the programs disappear or you get caught by an IRS examination letter.

-TAKE OUR FREE TAX HEALTH CHECK
+TAKE OUR CRYPTO TAX HEALTH CHECK

 Featured image photo by Austin Distel on Unsplash.